PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 Each plan also reflects the pain points a user would deal with at that stage too and addresses it with a product feature.
 Monthly compliance checklists in the free plan, for example, help formation-stage founders get started quickly — but give way in the scale-up plan to AI automation and new processes.

-> **Putting it into practice:** If you aren’t using delineated pricing plans then it can still be helpful to think of your broader [pricing principles](/handbook/engineering/feature-pricing).
+> **Putting it into practice:** If you aren’t using tiered pricing plans then it can still be helpful to think of your broader [pricing principles](/handbook/engineering/feature-pricing).
 Ask yourself: how do these principles work for your different user segments?

 ## 4. Reinforce your ICP with internal teams